 What you eat directly impacts how you feel during the hardest stage of menopause.
 Let me be specific about what helps.

-Build every meal around these principles: Include protein (aim for 25-30 grams per meal to maintain muscle mass and stabilize blood sugar), add healthy fats (avocado, olive oil, nuts, fatty fish), and fill half your plate with vegetables.
+Build every meal around these principles: Protein (aim for 25-30 grams per meal to maintain muscle mass and stabilize blood sugar), healthy fats (avocado, olive oil, nuts, fatty fish), and fill half your plate with vegetables.
 This combination keeps you satisfied longer and reduces those energy crashes that make everything feel harder.

 What to minimize: Refined sugars and simple carbs cause blood sugar spikes and crashes that worsen mood swings and energy fluctuations.
 Alcohol, especially in the evening, disrupts sleep quality even if it helps you fall asleep initially.
 Excessive caffeine intensifies anxiety and triggers hot flashes in many women.